gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 While downturn and asymmetry are determined by the shape of the shoe’s last, stiffness is entirely a question of materials.
 Stiffness means how much a shoe’s sole withstands being flexed or deformed.
 In turn, it means how much the shoe will support your foot on small footholds or stave off fatigue on sustained climbing.
-Stiffness and support come at the detriment of softness and sensitivity, the ability of the shoe to conform to a hold shape, and of you to feel a hold through the sole.
+Stiffness and support come at the detriment of softness and sensitivity – the ability of the shoe to conform to a hold shape, and of you to feel a hold through the sole.

 While stiffness is the product of all the shoe’s materials’ abilities to withstand flexing, it is mainly determined by the midsole.
 In addition, the outsole’s design and thickness will lend some structural integrity, as well as the parts of the shoe’s tensioning system responsible for pulling the sole into a shape.